 “I think we’re the only company that funds their film division with their theater division.”

-Having begun as a theatrical production company, Resident Dilettante has had work up at theaters across New York City, including Theater for a New City, the Tank, and the Mark O’ Donnell.
-Our work has also toured across New Zealand and been featured in the Emerging Artists Spark Festival and Soho Playhouse’s Lighthouse Festival.
+Having begun as a theatrical production company, Resident Dilettante has produced work in theaters across New York, including Theater for a New City, the Tank, the Mark O’ Donnell, and Soho Playhouse.
+Our work has also toured across New Zealand and braved the elements in site-specific venues, such as the iconic St. John’s in the Village.

 What’s Next?